Gandalfinjo/Article-Generation/README.md

 ## Description

-The Airplane Transaction Article Generator is a .NET Worker Service that periodically checks for new or updated transactions related to airplane companies in a database.
+The Article Generation is a .NET Worker Service that periodically checks for new or updated transactions related to airplane companies in a database.
 It utilizes the OpenAI API to generate articles based on the retrieved transaction data and stores these articles back in the database.

 ## Technologies Used